Praise

 Willoughby is such a compelling protagonist.
 His politeness, his unwavering determination to get home to his mother, and his vulnerability made me root for him from the very first page.
 I felt a deep sense of empathy for his loneliness and a surge of joy with every small victory he achieved.
 His journey is the emotional anchor of the entire story.

 I was immediately drawn in by the distinct and lovable personalities of the Northstar Farm animals.
-Oreo’s blend of maternal warmth and no-nonsense sass made her feel like the heart of the group.
+Esme’s blend of maternal warmth and no-nonsense sass made her feel like the heart of the group.
 Greyson’s “bro” persona, Callie’s cleverness, and Tabby’s sweetness created a family dynamic that was both hilarious and incredibly touching.
 I felt like I was part of their crew.

 The narrative voice felt like a warm, kind storyteller sharing a beloved fable.
 It’s gentle, witty, and full of empathy for its characters.
 The tone is consistently heartwarming and whimsical, even during sad moments like Pearl’s death, where it becomes tender and respectful.
 This immediately establishes a playful, storybook feel.
 The prose flows beautifully, and I could clearly picture the farm and its inhabitants.
 It felt very personal and intimate.